 I have always had a passion for helping others learn, it can feel so rewarding.
 Especially in math teaching, when many students feel discouraged is when I love to step in and help show them their potential as a mathematician.

 The University of Illinois is great for every single major, filled with tons of opportunities - and I have definitely seen that to be proven true in my two years of being here!

 I enjoy how much the College of Education communicates with us and organizes events for us.
 It's wonderful.

 I love helping others, and I knew that teaching small children would fulfill a part of that purpose in my life.

-One thing that I really enjoy about the College of Education is how understanding the professors are.
+What I enjoy about the College of Education is how many genuine and caring professors there are.